Dust (The Twilight Zone): Plot

 In the Old West, in a desolate barren town, the sadistic and unscrupulous peddler Sykes mocks Luis Gallegos, who is due to be hanged.
 Luis is guilty of driving drunk and accidentally killing a child.
 Luis' father arrives in the village and pleads with the mother and father of the dead girl to spare his son the hanging.
 His pleas fall on deaf ears.
 After selling the executioner some five-strand rope needed for the hanging, Sykes sells a bag of dust to the condemned man's father, collecting ordinary dirt from the ground and insisting that it is magic dust that will spread good will throughout the crowd and make them feel love and forgiveness for Luis.

 As the crowd gathers for the hanging, Luis' father cries out and starts sprinkling the dust everywhere.
 He hears the trapdoor drop behind him and turns to see that the fresh and sturdy rope has snapped above the noose, and Luis is unharmed.
 When asked if another hanging attempt should be made, the girl's parents decide that it should not, that Luis has suffered enough and maybe they have had a sign from God.
 As father and son walk home, Sykes rechecks the rope which appears to be in perfect condition.
 Then he throws his gold pieces from the sale of the dust to the poor children of the town, insisting that they have them.
-He walks away from the scene bemused, stating that the dust must have been magic after all.
+He walks away from the scene laughing hysterically, stating that the dust must have been magic after all.